 ACT IT OUT (with words):

-Split your kids into groups of two or three randomly (or not so randomly depending on your class).
-Give each group ONE vocabulary word and 5 minutes to create a skit that illustrates their vocabulary word in some way.
+Split your kids into groups of two or three randomly (or not so randomly, depending on your class).
+Give each group ONE vocabulary word and 5 minutes to create a skit illustrating it.
 Can this work with ANY vocabulary list?
 Yes, it can.
 This activity will force your students to think outside the box and come up with things you never dreamed possible.

-Allow students to use accessible props like paper, desks, chairs, the white board, and anything else that is readily available.
+Allow students to use accessible props such as paper, desks, chairs, the whiteboard, and anything else readily available.
 Students then have one minute to present their skit to the class.
 The group cues the class to listen by starting with the word “BEGIN” and alerts them to raise their hand to guess the vocabulary word by saying “END”.
 I would allow the students to have their vocabulary list sitting in front of them.
-This vocabulary game for classroom is so easy and fun that the kids love it.
+This classroom vocabulary game is so easy and fun that the kids love it.

 ACT IT OUT (without words):

 Use the suggestions from #1, but don’t allow the students to talk during their skits.
 This is, of course, more challenging, but when we challenge students, they rise to the occasion, right?
 For what it’s worth, I used this method almost exclusively.
 You will definitely see some skits that you don’t understand, but the students will be engaged in their learning.
-They will be forced to think in new ways while they learn the vocabulary words.
-For differentiation, you could let some groups use words and others do it without.
-This way this vocabulary game for classroom is differentiated.
+They will be forced to think in new ways as they learn the vocabulary.
+For differentiation, you could let some groups use words, and others do it without.
+This way, this vocabulary game for the classroom is differentiated.

 HOW MANY WORDS?

-Place students in groups of three of four and give them the vocabulary list.
-Instruct them to use as many vocabulary words in a four sentence story as possible.
+Place students in groups of three or four and give them the vocabulary list.
+Instruct them to use as many vocabulary words in a four-sentence story as possible.
 The key to succeeding in this challenge (and you can make it a competition if you choose) is to use the words correctly AND be entertaining.
 If you choose to make it a competition, you can swap stories with other classes in your grade level and ask the students to determine which story wins (it’s best to keep the names off the papers in this case).
-Many times, I will set a minimum number of words that must be used (6 or 7 works well for a story with 4 sentences).
-Do this vocabulary game one time and your students will be begging you to do it again.
+Many times, I set a minimum word count (6 or 7 works well for a story with 4 sentences).
+Do this vocabulary game one time, and your students will be begging you to do it again.

 GUESS MY WORD:

-Students each get a sticky note placed on their forehead (or back) and must ask questions to determine the word written (by you) on their sticky note.
-Students can do this activity in a small group or you can have one student in the front of the room at a time (you must know your class to determine which scenario works best).
+Each student gets a sticky note placed on their forehead (or back) and must ask questions to determine the word written on it (by you).
+Students can do this activity in a small group, or you can have one student in the front of the room at a time (you must know your class to determine which scenario works best).

 The student guessing his/her word can ask YES or NO questions like, “Am I a verb?
 Am I a noun?
 Am I an adjective?
 Do I have a prefix?
 Do I have a suffix?
 Would I come after HOUSE in the dictionary?”

-The student guessing his/her word DOES have access to the vocabulary list and can ask questions based on the list of words.
-I like to make a rule that students only get TWO “official” guesses.
+The student guessing his/her word DOES have access to the vocabulary list and can ask questions based on it.
+I like to set a rule that students get only TWO “official” guesses.
 If the student gets the word within two guesses, he/she wins.
-This vocabulary game for classroom use requires a higher level of understanding but is so beneficial.
+This vocabulary game for classroom use requires a higher level of understanding, but is so beneficial.

 DRAW A PICTURE: